-In the first part of Genesis (chapters 1-11), we see that God creates a good world and commissions humans to rule it, but they choose rebellion again and again.
-Through the second part of Genesis (chapters 12-50), we see how God promises to bless the world through Abraham’s family, despite their repeated failure.
+In the first part of Genesis (1-11), we see that God creates a good world and commissions humans to rule it, but they choose rebellion again and again.
+Through the second part of Genesis (12-50), we see how God promises to bless the world through Abraham’s family, despite their repeated failure.

 At a Glance